 You can schedule future payments and there is no limit to the amount you can transfer, though you may be asked to produce additional information for large transactions.
 Transfers are usually within 24 hours and take up to three business days.

 Covercy doesn’t have an app.
-You can contact their support team via the phone, email or web chat on Monday to Thursday 6.30am to 2.30pm and on Fridays 6am to 11am.
+You can contact their support team via email or web chat on Sunday to Thursday 9.30am to 5.30pm Israel Standard Time and on Fridays 9am to 1pm Israel Standard Time.

 Trustpilot: 9.1 out of 10